TUW-VieVS/VieSchedpp/README.md

 While an installation is possible on Windows (tested with Windows 10) it is no further discussed due to the many possibilieties of different compilers and options.
+If you run into any problems compiling __VieSched++__ on Windows 10, contact me under _matthias.schartner@geo.tuwien.ac.at_ and I can send you some prebuild binaries.

 ## Dependencies